Martoni/blp/platforms/kintex7/chisel3/README.md

 Testing blinking led on kintex7.
-The objective it to test new Module class hierarchy of chisel3.
+The objective is to test new Module class hierarchy of chisel3.

 Installing Chisel3